sandervanhooft/laravel-invoicable/README.md

 Add the invoicable trait to the Eloquent model which needs to be invoiced (typically an Order model):

+Create order model using `php artisan make:model Order -m` Run migration `php artisan migrate`

+Order model at this point contains bare minimum `id` , `created_at` and `updated_at` columns.
+You can improve it according to your needs.

 ``` php
 use Illuminate\Database\Eloquent\Model;
 use SanderVanHooft\Invoicable\IsInvoicable\IsInvoicableTrait;